JackBurdick/RoboND-Rover-Project/README.md

 Download the simulator build appropriate for your operating system.
 Here are the links for [Linux](https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Linux_Roversim.zip), [Mac](	https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Mac_Roversim.zip), or [Windows](https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Windows_Roversim.zip).

 You can test out the simulator by;
-- opening it
-- choosing "Training Mode".
+- Opening and choosing "Training Mode".
 - Use the mouse or keyboard to navigate around the environment

 ## Dependencies